adeleke5140/NFT-QUIZ/README.md

 ## Test Locally

-First, run the development server:
+1. First, clone the Repo,
+2. Install the dependencies with `yarn install`
+3. Start the dev server
 ```bash
 npm run dev
 # or